Most food journal apps focus on counting calories and losing weight for healthy eating. Guess what? These don’t work!

 - Don’t want your typical calorie counter & food diary app focusing on weight loss

-Let’s talk about the current status quo first, so we can appreciate the food journal apps down below!
+Let’s talk about the current status quo first, so we can appreciate the food journal apps and app to monitor calories down below!

 Is There A Food Journaling App That Doesn’t Have A Calorie Counter?